Harrisonust/Rfid-Copier/README.md

-# Hello There!
+# RFID Copier

 ## Brief
-This repo provides a simple program which can modify the id of rfid-cards(the card need to be modifiable)
+A simple program which can modify the id of rfid-cards(the card need to be modifiable)

 ## Usage
-After all the connections are done and code is uploaded, firstly scan through the original card.
-Within 2 seconds, u will need to scan the modifiable card to done the copying process.
+1. Scan through the original card.
+The beeper will alarm if success.
+2. Within 2 seconds, scan the modifiable rfid card.